pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 What does this mean, practically?
 It means that if $b$ is a sample from a higher-density region of the target distribution $p$ than $a$, then it will certainly be accepted, which makes sense because we want to sample more from higher-density regions.
 However, if $b$ is a sample from a lower-density region of the target distribution $p$ than $a$, then it may or may not be accepted from $a$.
 Furthermore, we see that the probability of accepting $b$ from $a$ is lesser the lesser the density of $b$ is compared to the density of $a$, which also makes sense because we want there to be a lower but non-zero chance of sampling from a lower-density region after sampling from a higher-density region, with the condition that the lower the density, the lower the chance.
 We see how such a policy is an MCMC method that helps estimate the target distribution more accurately and more efficiently over time.

-### Key points
+### Metropolis algorithm
-- Metropolis algorithm is a special case of MH algorithm wherein the candidate distribution $g$ is symmetrical
+- The Metropolis algorithm is a special case of MH
+- In Metropolis, the candidate distribution $g$ is strictly symmetrical
-- MH algorithm can have an asymmetrical candidate distribution as well
+- On the other hand, MH can have an asymmetrical candidate distribution as well

 ## MCMC METHOD 2: Hamiltonian Monte Carlo (HMC)
 > **Reference**: ["11.9.3.
 Hamiltonian Monte Carlo" from "11.9.
 Inference Methods" _11.
 Appendicial Topics_ from **Bayesian Computation Book**](https://bayesiancomputationbook.com/markdown/chp_11.html#hamiltonian-monte-carlo)